 Park fees are reasonable, just $8 per vehicle for day use, with additional fees for camping and boating.
 Historically, the park has offered a range of services and amenities during the summer season (Memorial Day to Labor Day) including a shower facility, interpretive exhibit, as well as options for renting snorkeling equipment, plus several stores featuring souvenirs, sundries, fishing licenses, and limited grocery items.
 Be sure to call ahead to ensure what services will be offered at the time of your visit, and plan accordingly so that you arrive at the park prepared for your planned activities.

-The park is open 365 days per year, and off season visitors will enjoy a quieter, less crowded visit.
+St. Andrews State Park is open 365 days per year, and off-season visitors will enjoy a quieter, less crowded visit.
 During the summer season, visitors are welcome to scuba dive, surf, and snorkel, and all year long you can choose to bring or rent fishing equipment at several points in the park.

 It’s a great park with tons of options to choose from, which makes it a great fit for a group outing, and appropriate for daily use or a multi-day camping adventure to explore all that St. Andrews State Park has to offer!